Farm Beginnings

 Refund Policy: If you are unable to attend Farm Beginnings, refunds are available until the day before the first class.
 After the first class, refunds are not available, except under extenuating circumstances.

-Scholarships: A limited number of scholarships are available for the NOFA-VT Farm Beginnings cohort.
+Scholarships: Full and partial scholarships are available for the NOFA-VT Farm Beginnings cohort.
 Scholarships will be awarded based on financial need.
 NOFA-VT will provide a full scholarship to anyone who identifies as BIPOC.
 We can also work with participants to create a payment plan that meets your financial needs.
 Apply below.
 Contact Megan at [email protected] or 802-434-7184 for more information on scholarships.

 APPLY FOR A SCHOLARSHIP